Ride-hailing Firm Grab To Invest $500 Million In Vietnam - UrduPoint

 The Singapore-based firm has grown rapidly since it ended a bruising battle with Uber last year by buying its US rival's ride-hailing and food operations in the region.

-Grab, which operates in eight Southeast Asian countries, has already invested more than $200 million in Vietnam since entering the market in 2014.
+Grab, which operates in eight Southeast Asian countries, has already ploughed large sums into Vietnam since entering the market in 2014.

 The fresh investment will be used for new services in areas such as financial technology and logistics, as well as expanding existing transport, food and payment offerings.